Nancy Hartney, freelance writer, short story author, and poet, offers all things written.

 Her debut novel, If You Walk Long Enough, is for adults who lived through the Vietnam War, millennials that never knew the conflict, the LGBTQ community, veterans, and fans of the historical narrative.
 It’s a tale of personal upheaval, physical violence, moral fatigue, and loss.
-But, mostly, it’s a story about the twists and turns of relationships, of survival and love.
+But, mostly, it’s a story about the twists and turns of relationships, survival, and love.

 If the Creek Don’t Rise: Tales from the South, a second collection of short stories, builds on her first collection, Washed in the Water.
 Both books are available through Pen-L Publishers, Barnes and Noble, and Amazon.

 Her equine-based news articles accompanied by photographs appear in The Chronicle of the Horse, Covertside The Magazine of Mounted Foxhunting, Sidelines, and Horseman’s Round-up.
 Her book reviews have appeared in the Ft.
 Worth Star Telegram (Texas) and The Free Weekly (Arkansas); motorcycle touring articles and photographs in American Iron, general interest pieces in the Northwest Arkansas Times, and regional features in the Ozark Mountaineer, Arkansas Life, and DoSouth.
 Her photographs have been featured by Storyteller Magazine and the North American Foxhunting calendar.
 Flashback, Washington Country Historical Journal, publishes her non-fiction pieces on local history.
 Western short stories have been published in Rough Country, The Best of Frontier Tales, and Cactus County anthologies.

-Nancy holds degrees from Florida State University (Tallahassee) and Texas Tech (Lubbock).
+Nancy holds degrees from Florida State University (Tallahassee) and Texas Technology University (Lubbock).
 Along the way, she has lived in north Florida, Georgia, southern California, Texas, and Arkansas.

 Awards & Honors